gridsome/gridsome.org/docs/deployment.md

 ## Git-based deploying

 The best practice when working with Gridsome sites is to have your project hosted on a Git-service like GitHub and connect a deploy service that builds your site from a selected repository.
-[Netlify](//www.netlify.com/) is the best solution for this now.
+[Netlify](//www.netlify.com/) is a great solution for this right now.
 They also have free plan for static website hosting.
-Its also possible to setup auto re-deploys if repository or content changes.
+It's also possible to set up auto re-deploys if the repository or content changes.

 These services are great for Git-based deploying: